lavabit/robox/README.md

 ## Pending Tasks

+Add FreeBSD 13.0
+Add Fedora 34
+Add Ubuntu 21.04
+Add Rocky 8.3 / Alma 8.3

+Update VirtualBox from 5.2 to 6.1 (will require changes to the NetBSD boot command/timing)
+Update Packer from 1.6.6 to latest (the preceding task is a prerequisite)

 Generate docker variants for the Ubuntu/Debian/Alpine configurations
 Add upload/delete/release functions to robox.sh
 Add vagrant user password randomization logic to the bundled Vagrantfiles